Gonzales/Peralta Adobe & Fallon House Historic Site

 175 West Saint John Street

 San José, CA 95110

 HSJ Filming and Photography Policy and Guidelines (PDF)

-The Peralta Adobe Plaza offers outdoor seating where you can enjoy a morning coffee, a fabulous lunch, or an evening concert with dinner or a cocktail.
+The Gonzales/Peralta Adobe – Fallon House Historic Site is located in the heart of downtown San José, alive with restaurants, bars, and unique vendors.
+Adjacent to San Pedro Market, the Peralta Adobe Plaza offers outdoor seating where you can enjoy a morning coffee, a fabulous lunch, or an evening concert with dinner or a cocktail.

-The exquisite Fallon House was built in 1855 by one of San José’s earliest mayors.
-The Victorian mansion showcases 15 fully furnished rooms typical of the Victorian period.
+The exquisite Fallon House was built in the 1850s by one of San José’s earliest mayors.
+The Victorian mansion showcases fifteen fully furnished rooms typical of the Victorian period.
 Learn about Thomas Fallon, a frontiersman in the John C. Fremont expedition, and Carmel Fallon, the daughter of one of the most prominent Mexican landowners in California.